-In addition, as Payoff is an online-only lender, you must be comfortable with the idea of borrowing from an institution with no brick-and-mortar locations.
+In addition, as Happy Money is an online-only lender, you must be comfortable with the idea of borrowing from an institution with no brick-and-mortar locations.

-There are many online personal loan companies out there with similar rates and services, so it’s hard to unequivocally declare Payoff better or worse than any other.
+There are many online personal loan companies out there with similar rates and services, so it’s hard to unequivocally declare Happy Money better or worse than any other.

-But, Payoff is a simple solution for those with good credit scores who are nonetheless burdened by high levels of credit card debt.
+But, Happy Money is a simple solution for those with good credit scores who are nonetheless burdened by high levels of credit card debt.
 Its rates are competitive, and it is unique in its ability to offer one-on-one personal finance counseling.